ds-pokemon-hacking/ds-pokemon-hacking.github.io/src/gen5/universal/guides/code_injection/code_injection.md

 Got all that?
 Don't worry, if you didn't, I'm fairly sure this text isn't going to go anywhere.
 But now, we finally get to the fun part - actually injecting stuff!

+### Preparing our Code for Injection
 Historically, there were many ways of injecting code into existing executables, but they all essentially get down to one thing: hooks, or branches.
 Branches are, simply put, a processor directive that changes the program counter - a register containing a pointer to the currently executed instruction - to another value.
 Each ISA and CPU architecture has its own way of performing these, but in most cases only two things are required: a source and destination address.

 In the early days of computing where programs had a fixed load address and memory space (also known as static loading), all branches were fully deterministic at compile time.
 This approach is still actually supported on modern CPUs through virtual memory addressing (in fact, some ancient Microsoft Windows programs rely on it to this day) and even though it's a thing of the past in desktop programming, it is still widely used in low-power embedded software, as is the case with standard Nintendo DS development.

 However, since code injection is a highly volatile process with very little headroom, we've decided to borrow the more flexible approach of dynamic loading, which includes a lot of fun quirks that you can use to your own advantage.
 As per the definition of branches, any program jump requires a source and destination address, but since those may not be fully known at compile-time, they are often stored into a [relocation table](https://en.wikipedia.org/wiki/Relocation_(computing)) that is used to correct the branch instructions within the program once the executable is fixed in memory.

 Inasmuch as the DS has next to no memory protection, we can easily use these to perform the relocation process even outside of our program - such as the game code!
 All you've gotta do is adjust the relocation table accordingly, for which there are a grand total of two options:

 1) Use RPMTool's (`java -cp CTRMap.jar rpm.cli.RPMTool` or build RPMAuthoringTools) `--in-relocations-yml` to manually specify the relocations using an YML file (not recommended).
 2) Use the automated hook derivation process built into CTRMap.